Research-Based

 various bone broth

-The amino acid glutamine in bone broth is also believed to help reduce inflammation and limit the risk of chronic conditions that affect the gut, such as irritable bowel syndrome or inflammatory bowel disease.
-It does this by helping to regulate intestinal permeability.
-This means allowing only the good things in through our mucosal lining of the gut and keeping the bad things out.
-It is believed this is also helpful in reducing incidences of leaky gut syndrome.
+The amino acid glutamine in bone broth may help reduce inflammation and lower the risk of chronic gut conditions like irritable bowel syndrome or inflammatory bowel disease.
+It accomplishes this by regulating intestinal permeability—allowing beneficial substances through the gut’s mucosal lining while blocking harmful ones.
+This mechanism is also believed to help prevent leaky gut syndrome.

-Other amino acids present in bone broth can help reduce inflammation as well.
-Arginine and glycine are believed to exert a strong anti-inflammatory effect.
-Although inflammation is a necessary component of survival, chronic inflammation is associated with an increased risk for a variety of chronic conditions including heart disease, diabetes, and cancer.
+Other amino acids in bone broth also combat inflammation.
+Arginine and glycine are thought to provide potent anti-inflammatory effects.
+While inflammation serves essential survival functions, chronic inflammation increases the risk of various conditions including heart disease, diabetes, and cancer.

 Other Benefits of Bone Broth

-Aside from creating a healthy environment for our gut microbiome to thrive, bone broth has many other nutritional benefits.
-One of the most widely studied benefits of bone broth includes its role in bone and joint health.
-Because it is made from animal bones, connective tissue, and marrow, it is rich in essential vitamins, minerals, amino acids, and other compounds needed to support the human frame.
+Beyond creating an ideal environment for gut microbiome health, bone broth offers numerous additional benefits.
+Its most extensively studied advantage involves bone and joint health.
+Since it’s made from animal bones, connective tissue, and marrow, it’s rich in essential vitamins, minerals, amino acids, and compounds needed to support the skeletal system.

-Bone broth is also great for supporting a healthy weight.
-With low calories and a good dose of protein per serving, bone broth can be incredibly satiating without increasing your overall calorie intake.
-Because it is rich in protein, bone broth can help build and maintain lean muscle mass as well.
-This savory liquid may even improve your sleep.
-Some research suggests glycine present in bone broth can help with relaxation and promote more restful sleep overall.
+Bone broth also supports healthy weight management.
+With minimal calories and substantial protein per serving, it provides exceptional satiety without increasing overall caloric intake.
+Its high protein content helps build and maintain lean muscle mass.
+This savory liquid may even improve sleep quality, as research suggests glycine in bone broth promotes relaxation and more restful sleep.

 What to Consider When Choosing Bone Broth